bcgov/data-publication/pages/dps_webmapping_providers_w.md

 ## CONFIGURABLE PRODUCTS

 ## REQUIREMENTS
-Spatial atasets in the BCGW may be configured for web-mapping services, this requires:
+Spatial datasets in the BCGW may be configured for web-mapping services, this requires:

 1. A published spatial dataset in the BC Geographic Warehouse.
 1. A metadata record.
 1. A profile defined as one of the Security options below.
     - Named Users is the only profile that requires additional configuration.
-1. A presentation layer as created with the [Layer File Presenation document](./dsg_bcgw_layer_file_presentation.md)
+1. A presentation layer as created with the [Layer File Presentation document](./dsg_bcgw_layer_file_presentation.md)
    - And published through to iMapBC production.

 ## LIMITATIONS

 + Large datasets or with wide variety of size differences may see perfomance issues.
-   - For certrain datasets, like regional boundaries, a generalized dataset can be created to be used in web-mapping service.
+   - For certain datasets, like regional boundaries, a generalized dataset can be created to be used in web-mapping service.

 ## CONFIGURATION OPTIONS
  ![](/images/grey_dash.png)